 Watch for T-shirts to fall to as little as $2 at The Children's Place, and for graphic tees to go for $5 at stores like Target and Macy's.
 Uniform pants and jeans alike could both cost $10 per pair, while dresses, blouses, and polo shirts will likely be $20 or less each.

 Once again, look to Walmart for deep discounts on Back to School essentials.
 Last year, the retailer knocked up to 70% off shoes for the whole family, including kids.
 And check out Crocs for $17 kicks.
 Looking for athletic footwear?
 Last year, Reebok had kids' sneakers that dropped by 50% to $35.

 Find More Back to School Deals Online

-States are reacting differently to the ongoing coronavirus pandemic, with some rolling back their reopenings and others surging ahead.
-Regardless, retailers are likely to offer more online deals this year, so consumers can shop without having to worry about physical distancing in-store.
+States are reacting differently to the ongoing coronavirus pandemic, with some pausing or rolling back their reopenings.
+Regardless, retailers are likely to offer more online Back to School deals this year, so consumers can shop without having to worry about physical distancing in-store.
 If you can, opt for in-store or curbside pickup instead, and go at less popular times, when fewer people should be shopping.